Top 10 Traditional Foods to Enjoy in Hunza Gilgit-Baltistan

 Ghilmindi is another piece of Hunza cuisine that you certainly won’t be able to try at home!
 It’s one of my absolute favourites and giving it a try is something you must do in Hunza!

-It’s also common for people to put nuts or shavings of nuts both inside and on top, all making for a very unique taste that you won’t readily find served by restaurants in Lahore, Islamabad or Karachi.
+It’s also common for people to put nuts or shavings of nuts inside and on top, all making for a unique taste you won’t readily find served by restaurants in Lahore, Islamabad, or Karachi.

 4) Diram Pitti

 The majority of people living in Hunza work in the fields, therefore, they require highly energetic food to fulfill their body requirements.
-Diram fitti is one of the perfect choices of food for these people Diram Fitti is an exceptional breakfast item.
-It is the bread that is made from sprouted wheat flour which provides the natural sweetness to it.
-This dish is served by adding butter, almond or apricot oil.
+Diram fitti is one of the perfect choices of food for these people.
+Diram Fitti is an exceptional breakfast item.
+The bread is made from sprouted wheat flour which provides a natural sweetness to it.
+This dish is served by adding butter, almond, or apricot oil.

 5) Tumoro Tea

-Tumoro is an aromatic plant found in the region which is used to make this delicious herbal blend.
+Tumoro is an aromatic plant found in the region and used to make this delicious herbal blend.

 Also known as Wild Thyme, the tea is typically yellow in colour and prepared the same way any other tea is.